 9. Pink Beach – Komodo

-Komodo Island is one of the most special islands of Indonesia.
+Komodo Island is one of the most special islands in Indonesia, located in the Komodo National Park.
 Firstly because you will find the famous Komodo Varans here, but also because you have a special beach here; Pink beach.
 You don’t get there just like that; most travelers visit it during their boat trip from Lombok to Flores.
 The pink color of the sand is caused by the coral that washes up to shore here.

 10. Padangbai – Bali

 Padangbai in Bali is better known as the place where the boats leave for the Gili islands and Lombok.
 Padangbai also has some beautiful beaches.
 A few actually; it is an ideal place for day trips or if you have to wait for the boat to arrive.
 You can dive and snorkel here well.
 Blue Lagoon, a small bay northeast of the harbor, has a beautiful white sandy beach.

 Another beautiful bay is Bias Tugel, a 130-meter long beach with calm and blue waters.
 Many beaches can be reached on foot, but it is easier and faster to rent a scooter.